chef-boneyard/inspec-aws-old/docs/resources/aws_route_table.md

 ## Syntax

-  # Ensure that a certain role exists by name
+  # Ensure that a certain route table exists by name
   describe aws_route_table('rtb-123abcde') do
     it { should exist }
   end